AI-accelerated delivery · You pay when it works

 Example: Pharma Compliance RAG System

 A pharma enterprise needed an autonomous compliance agent to monitor GxP and 21 CFR Part 11 documentation.
 They chose Llama 2 deployed in a private Azure environment with agentic RAG capabilities.
 This avoided external hosting risk, met GDPR requirements, and allowed integration with internal observability tools.
-The system was in production in 90 days with zero compliance exceptions.
+The system was in production in under three weeks with zero compliance exceptions.

 Contrast this with a retail enterprise deploying a hosted model in AWS Bedrock for a business function copilot.
 Hosted reduced infrastructure effort and allowed rapid scaling during seasonal demand.
 Compliance risk was lower, so the managed environment was acceptable.